swcarpentry/DEPRECATED-bc/intermediate/python/05-ipython-parallel.md

 This will create in your `IPYTHONDIR`, a directory called `ipython_cluster` and include configuration files for both engine and controller in that directory.
-These files contain a huge array of customization possiblities for running the cluster, and these will be covered in subsequent lessons.
+These files contain a huge array of customization possibilities for running the cluster, and these will be covered in subsequent lessons.
 For now, we will leave these files alone since we will be working on a single machine.